tlverse/catalyst2024-workshop/abstract.md

 probability weighting.
 However, such progress has failed to keep pace with developments in machine learning; thus, the practice of causal inference is often marred by over-reliance on restrictive modeling practices.
-The Targeted Learning (TL) paradigm presents a solution to this quandary by unifying aspects of semi-parametric statistical theory, machine learning, and causal inference.
+The Targeted Learning (TL) paradigm presents a solution to this problem by unifying aspects of semi-parametric statistical theory, machine learning, and causal inference.
-The result is a methodological toolbox for evaluating causal effects via state-of-the-art estimators that are both robust (to model misspecification) and efficient (minimal variance, i.e., with narrowest possible confidence intervals).
-This short course introduces the TL paradigm, beginning with the guiding philosophy and underlying scientific motivations and going on to discuss estimation algorithms and their practical implementation through open-source software tools (via the TLverse: <https://github.com/tlverse>), addressing basic theoretical underpinnings along the way.
-Specific topics to be covered include targeted maximum likelihood estimation (TMLE) and collaborative TMLE (C-TMLE); TMLE algorithms to estimate the causal effects of interventions on binary and continuous exposures; complications for addressing time-varying confounding and/or censoring; and incorporating machine learning via the super learner algorithm.
-This short course incorporates a mix of discussion and hands-on programming exercises to allow participants to build familiarity with techniques and tools that will translate to improvements in real-world data analytic practice.
+The result is a methodological toolbox for evaluating causal effects via state-of-the-art estimators that are both robust (to model misspecification) and efficient (minimal variance, i.e., narrowest possible confidence intervals).
+This short course introduces the TL paradigm, beginning with the guiding philosophy and underlying scientific motivations and going on to discuss estimation algorithms and their practical implementation through open-source software tools (e.g., the TLverse: <https://github.com/tlverse>), addressing basic theoretical underpinnings along the way.
+Specific topics to be covered include targeted maximum likelihood estimation (TMLE) and collaborative TMLE (C-TMLE) for confounder selection (and, time permitting, adaptive TMLE (A-TMLE) for hybrid designs that combine experimental and external data); TMLE algorithms to estimate the causal effects of interventions on binary and continuous exposures; complications for addressing time-varying confounding and/or censoring; and incorporating machine learning via the super learner and highly adaptive lasso algorithms.
+This short course incorporates a mix of case studies, discussion, and hands-on programming exercises to allow participants to build familiarity with techniques and tools that will translate to improvements in real-world data analytic practice.

 ## Recommended background